GrayHatGuy/picopasco/readme.md

 A moisture sensor is included to monitor the moisture content of the grow media and trigger a watering.
 The nutrient mix can then be used to irrigate multiple grow media hydroponic, aquaponic, or terrestial grow sytems.
 Additional valves can be added to the nutrient resovoir for automatic watering.
 - ### Air Quality
 Includes temperature, humidity, C02, and volatile organic chemical (VOC) sensors.
 These sensors can be used to automate HVAC triggers.
+- ### Power
+Designed to be portable using consuming only a max of 4.25 W with a typical of 0.25 W
+ * AC Power
+  * 5W rated AC to 5VDC USB accessory charger.
+  * Solar battery bank min 15W/10000mAh
 ## libs:
  *  [SGP30 Gas Sensor](https://github.com/Seeed-Studio/SGP30_Gas_Sensor)
  *  [SHT4x TempRH](https://www.arduinolibraries.info/libraries/sensirion-i2-c-sht4x)